morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 **Customer location:** Customer defined S3 bucket.
 It is best practise to centralize all the CodePipeline in a centralized location.

 If you start to create many many CodePipeline, and keep choosing default location, then you will create many many S3 buckets.
 You may run into the limit.
 If you want to centralize all the CodePipelines, then you can choose a customer location.
-I will use my S3 bucker aws-devops-lily1234.
+I will use my S3 bucket aws-devops-lily1234.

 #### Add source stage